-We continue to collaborate with pharma on potential companion diagnostics, while we have out-licensed certain biomarkers which fall outside of our core focus.
+We continue to collaborate with the pharmaceutical industry on potential companion diagnostics, while we have out-licensed certain biomarkers which fall outside of our core focus.

 Molecular (onco)pathology is the fastest growing segment in diagnostics, growing at a 3 year CAGR of 14%.
 Molecular Diagnostics generated \$6B in market revenue in 2016.
-At MDxHealth our strategic focus is on urologic oncology, developing and commercializing our proprietary molecular diagnostic tests for prostate, bladder and kidney cancers that aid in early diagnosis, prognosis of aggressiveness and monitoring treatment response.
+At MDxHealth our strategic focus is on urology, developing proprietary molecular diagnostic tests for prostate, bladder, kidney and other cancers that aid in early diagnosis, prognosis of aggressiveness and monitoring treatment response.